 - Rosario Beach Naturalists serve as stewards and educators at the Rosario Tide Pools.

-- Volunteers receive Beach Naturalist training on topics including intertidal invertebrates, marine mammals, pollution in the Sound, and more!
+- Volunteers receive Beach Naturalist training on topics including intertidal invertebrates, marine mammals, coastal processes, and more!

-- Classes are each Wednesday of March from 7-9pm at Deception Pass State Park.
-There are also two weekend field trips on March 16th at 11 a.m. and March 30th at 2 p.m.
+- There are also two weekend field trips on March 22nd at Washington Park (optional) and March 25th at Rosario Beach.

 - Classes are free.
 The only payment required is 50 hours of volunteering.